J-tahir/AirBirds/README.md

 ```
 Open ```index.html``` in your preferred browser.

-<h2>Contributing</h2>
-Contributions, issues, and feature requests are welcome!
-Feel free to open an issue or submit a pull request.

 <h2>License</h2>
 This project is proprietary and not available for public use, distribution, or modification without explicit permission from the project owners.